beilfusslindsay/Java-Tutorials/AddGSIToDynamoDB.md

 # Adding a Global Secondary Index (GSI) to [DynamoDB](https://aws.amazon.com/dynamodb/?nc2=h_ql_prod_db_ddb) Using [Java](https://dev.java/) and [Dagger](https://dagger.io/)

-This tutorial will guide you through adding a Global Secondary Index (GSI) to a DynamoDB table using Java and Dagger for dependency injection.
-We will automate the creation of a table and GSI without using static methods, hardcoded variables, or a traditional main method.
-We will also cover how to achieve the same setup manually using the AWS Management Console for a visual understanding of the process.
-Finally, we will discuss hot partitions, their implications on performance, and how to manage them effectively.
+This tutorial walks you through adding a Global Secondary Index (GSI) to a DynamoDB table using Java and Dagger for dependency injection.
+It will guide you through a programmatic way of creating tables, adding GSI's, and will also cover how to achieve the same setup manually using the AWS Management Console.
+Finally, we will touch on hot partitions, their implications on performance, and how to manage them effectively.
 <br>

-By the end of this guide, you will have a scalable and clean implementation for managing DynamoDB GSIs programmatically.
+By the end of this guide, you will have a scalable implementation for managing DynamoDB GSIs programmatically.

 ## Why Use a Global Secondary Index?